 In cases where more than one member shares the same initials, you will be advised of a sequence number to append to your initials – i.e. the 2nd BS will have to use BS2 as their initials.
 Since members may not necessarily be aware in advance of such clashes, the appropriate renumbering will be performed by the person who collects the images.

-5. Images must be submitted for digital competitions at least 3 days prior to the competition to allow time for the slideshow to be prepared, and the running order generated.
+5. Images must be submitted for digital competitions by midnight on the Monday prior to the competition to allow time for the slideshow to be prepared, and the running order generated.
 The normal method is to email them to the Competitions Secretary.
 Include your full name in the email, and set the Subject to something like “TPS competition entries”.
 Full details on the competition submission process can be found here.

 Resampling involves generating a new file with less pixels than your original image – please make sure you do not resample the original or you will lose pixels for good.
 This procedure should be performed on a file copy.
 Below are instructions for Photoshop, Photoshop Elements, and the free program Picasa.